tumaer/SciML/_sources/lecture/gp.md

 1D Gaussian process.
 ```

-And in practice for a 1-dimensional function, which is being approximated with a GP, and we are monitoring the change in mean, variance and synonymously the GP-behaviour (recall, the GP is defined by the behaviour of its mean and covariance) with each successive data point.
+In practice, for a 1-dimensional function, which is being approximated with a GP, we monitor the change in the mean, variance, and synonymously the GP behavior (recall, the GP is defined by the behavior of its mean and covariance) with each successive data point.

 ```{figure} ../imgs/gp/gp_regression_examples1d_.png
 ---